-I’m not saying this to sound like I can’t stand the thought of sharing a bedroom or a bathroom with another traveler, but more that my opinion is skewed based off my personal past travel experiences.
+I’m not saying this to sound like I can’t stand the thought of sharing a bedroom or a bathroom with another traveler, but more that my opinion is skewed based on my past travel experiences.

-In general, all the hostels and the ryokans we stayed in during the trip were in great locations, and the accommodations seemed to get better the further along we were in our trip.
+In general, all the hostels and the ryokans we stayed in during the trip were in great locations, and the accommodations seemed to get better the further along we were on our trip.

-The hostel in Tokyo was only a 10 minute walk to the closest metro station and a 10 minute walk to the Golden Gai area, which is known for its unique bars/drinks, and made it very convenient to get back afterwards without needing to hail a cab.
+The hostel in Tokyo was only a 10-minute walk to the closest metro station and a 10-minute walk to the Golden Gai area, which is known for its unique bars/drinks and made it very convenient to get back afterward without needing to hail a cab.

-Our hostel in Kyoto was a short stroll away from the Kamo River and in walking distance of Kiyomizu-dera Temple.
+Our hostel in Kyoto was a short stroll away from the Kamo River and within walking distance of Kiyomizu-dera Temple.

-And in Osaka, our capsule hotel was literally situated in the heart of Dotonbori!
+And in Osaka, our capsule hotel was situated in the heart of Dotonbori!

 Even so, the Tokyo and Kyoto hostels were not the best compared to the rest of the accommodations, and we ended up staying there the most nights.